SomajitDey/EasyForm/README.md

+> :warning: **This project have matured into [Formonit](https://formonit.github.io).** Easyform, therefore, is no more maintained actively, although https://somajitdey.github.io/EasyForm/ still exists.

 # EasyForm

 EasyForm gives you a free and easy, self-hosted form backend solution for adding (contact) forms to your static